Sexual Assault Nurse Examiners

 What if you don't want to report the sexual assault?

-to be stored in case the victim decides to pursue charges at a later date.
+in case the victim decides to pursue charges at a later date.

 Who pays for the exam?